riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 `// todo: add image of selected icon in flaticon`

 Next to the **Add to collection** button there is a button with a pencil within a colour wheel.
 If you press this button it will open a window where you can edit the colour of the icon.

+- I will be changing the **icon background** to my background colour #465775.
+- The **icon shadow** will be a a darker shade of my background colour #2D384B.
+- The **Xs and Os light colour** will be my secondary colour #E3F4FF.
+- The **Xs and Os dark colour** will be a darker shade of my secondary colour #BAC8D1.

+You don't have to use your app's background as the app icon's background; try using **different** colour combinations and see what feel they give your app.

+In **alternate version** I used my primary colour instead of my background colour for the app icon background which gave it a more cheery and playful vibe.

-I will be changing the icon to my primary colour #2CABD8.
+- I will be changing the **icon background** to my primary colour #2CABD8.
+- The **icon shadow** will be a a darker shade of my primary colour #217D9E.
 _You can do the same or you can choose to use the secondary colour or an accent colour._

 `// todo: add image of modifying icon colour in flaticon`

 _If you created an account with Flaticon you will be able to save this a collection so if you want to download it again later you don't have to go through all these steps again._

-Download your modified icon at the highest resolution possible.
+Download your modified icon at the highest resolution possible as a **png**.

-### Vectr
+### Figma

 https://www.figma.com/file/HUboUyk2DsD1u3JYPHPMo7/iPhone-App-Icon-Template